abdabhasan/GPT3/README.md

 To run this project, clone the repository from GitHub and navigate to the project directory.
 Run `npm install` to install the required dependencies, Then run `npm start` to start the development server.

+### GitHub Pages

+The website is also available on GitHub Pages: https://abdabhasan.github.io/GPT3.

 ### Usage

-The- website has the following sections:
+The website has the following sections:

 - Navbar: The Navbar contains links to different sections of the website.
 - Header: The Header contains the main message and a form to get started.